mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 \* Profit is a naïve calculation based on my change in cash holdings over the month.
 I'll update it after I do real bookkeeping mid-month.

-Switching from a 3D-printed case to a metal case seems to have dramatically increased demand for TinyPilot.
+Switching TinyPilot's case from plastic to metal dramatically increased demand.
 Even as I increase prices and reduce marketing to near zero, sales volume keeps increasing.

-My goal for the year was to [reach $100k in profit](/solo-developer-year-5/#earn-100k-in-profit), but I'm already 75% there.
-I'm on track to reach $100k in annual profit before the end of April.
+My goal for the year is to [reach $100k in profit](/solo-developer-year-5/#earn-100k-in-profit), but we're already 75% there.
+At this rate, we'll hit $100k in annual profit before the end of April.

 ## The hiccups in transitioning to a 3PL vendor

 My top priority is to transition TinyPilot's fulfillment to a third-party logistics (3PL) vendor.
 The 3PL's job is to keep finished products in their warehouse and then pick, pack, and ship products when orders come in.

 To start the process, we gave the 3PL our lowest-volume product, the [TinyPilot Power Connector](https://tinypilotkvm.com/product/tinypilot-power-connector).
-It's for users who build their own TinyPilot devices, and we don't advertise it on our website, so we only sell 20-30 per month.
+It's for users who build their own TinyPilot devices, and we don't advertise it on our website.
+We only sell 20-30 per month.

-The Power Connector offered a low-risk way to test processes with our 3PL end-to-end before transitioning all orders over to them.
-This exercise uncovered several issues, so I was glad we did this pilot program before switching everything over.
+The Power Connector offered a low-risk way to test our new 3PL end-to-end before transitioning all orders over to them.
+This exercise uncovered several issues, so I was glad we started with a limited test.

 ### "Everyone just gives us their admin password"

-The first challenge was synchronizing our order system with the 3PL's.
+The first challenge was synchronizing TinyPilot's order system with the 3PL's.
 TinyPilot uses Shopify, one of the most popular eCommerce platforms in the US.
 Our 3PL uses Shipstation to manage orders.
 Shipstation is fairly popular, and I've heard positive things about it, so I thought it would be trivial to integrate Shopify with Shipstation.

 My [previous 3PL](/retrospectives/2023/02/#hiccups-in-transitioning-to-a-3pl-vendor) had a similar order management system.
 To integrate with it, I installed an app in Shopify and pasted in the 3PL's access key.
 It was easy.